WilliamTW12/WilliamTW12/README.md

-## Hi, I'm Will 👋
+# ✨ About me:

-Full Stack Software Engineer focused on building scalable systems and developer-first products.
+# Hi, I'm Will 👋

----
+Full Stack Software Engineer focused on building intuitive user experiences and scalable systems.

-## 🚀 Featured Work
+# 🚀 Featured Work:

-### SolidAuth
+## SolidAuth
 Full-stack authentication library built from 0 → 1 with a team of 4 engineers.

 - 🔐 Designed and implemented secure authentication (hashing, sessions, cookies)